Operating Backwell School during the COVID-19 Pandemic

 Should you be called to the school to collect your child, you will need to drive straight ahead as you enter the school site (not round to the left for the car park) and drive to DM2 to collect your child.

 Student Services will be able to hand out these badges to eligible students.
-In the case of parents who have already brought their child’s exemption to our attention: their child can report to the Student Services office and they will issue them with a badge when they return to school.
+In the case of parents who have already brought their child’s exemption to our attention: their child can report to the Student Services office and they will issue them with a badge.

 It is recommended that students bring a spare mask with them to school as Government guidance states “Where a face covering becomes damp, it should not be worn, and the face covering should be replaced carefully.
 Staff and pupils may consider bringing a spare face covering to wear if their face covering becomes damp during the day.”